-Choose a hotel with a swimming pool, and you have a pool party combined with a slumber party, all for the same price.
-Many hotels also offer free breakfast, which leaves you with only having to cover the cost of the evening meal or snacks and a birthday cake.
+The idea of reserving hotel rooms might sound like an expensive option, but as far as kids party venues go, hotel rooms can cost no more than many other options.
+A two-hour event at a bounce facility or indoor jungle gym can easily cost as much or more than a hotel room for an entire night.
+If you choose a hotel with a swimming pool, you can combine a pool party with a slumber party, all for the same price.
+Many hotels also offer free breakfast, so you might need to cover only the cost of an evening meal or snacks and a birthday cake.

-What about guests who don't stay overnight?
+What about kids who don't stay overnight?

 What time does the pool close?